cjohansson/emacs-ssh-deploy/README.md

 * Launch difference sessions for directories using a custom implementation of recursive directory differences over TRAMP based on `ediff`
 * Rename files and directories on local host and have it mirrored on the remote
 * Delete files and directories on local host and have it mirrored on the remote
+* Open corresponding file on the remote host
 * All operations support asynchronous mode if `async.el` is installed.
-(You need to setup an automatic authorization for this, i.e. `~/.netrc` and/or key-based password-less authorization)
+(You need to setup an automatic authorization for this, i.e. `~/.netrc`, `~/.authinfo` or `~/.authinfo.gpg` and/or key-based password-less authorization)

 The idea for this plug-in was to mimic the behavior of **PhpStorm** deployment functionality.

-This application is made by Christian Johansson <christian@cvj.se> 2016-2017 and is licensed under GNU General Public License 3 (GNU GPL 3).
+This application is made by Christian Johansson <christian@cvj.se> 2016-2018 and is licensed under GNU General Public License 3 (GNU GPL 3).

 ## Configuration